 - SBR is responsible for the boom in craft brewing with small independent breweries employing around 6,000 full time equivalents and directly contributing around £270 million to GDP each year.

-- For brewers that produce up to 5,000 hectolitres (hl) a year (approximately 900,000 pints) it means a 50% reduction in the duty they pay.
+- For brewers that produce up to 5,000 hectolitres (hl) a year (approximately 900,000 pints, enough beer to stock 15 pubs for a year) it means a 50% reduction in the duty they pay.
 Above 5,000hl brewers pay beer duty on a sliding scale, up to the same 100% rate that global brewers pay.